 When you look up that pumpkin cupcake with cream cheese frosting recipe (um, yum) on Google, you’ll see enhanced results with a picture, ratings, reviews, how long it takes to make, calories, etc.

-Searchers are being served “rich” snippets of data (typically displayed in gray font) to help them make a quick decision without having to click into the result.
-For example, if you know you want a recipe that you can whip out fast and is less than 300 calories a serving, you may choose to click on result number two instead of the Allrecipes’ nearly two hour affair or Taste of Home’s high caloric indulgence.
+Searchers are being served “rich” snippets of data (typically displayed in the gray font) to help them make a quick decision without having to click on the result.
+For example, if you know you want a recipe that you can whip out fast and is less than 300 calories a serving, you may choose to click on result number two instead of the Allrecipes’ nearly two-hour affair or Taste of Home’s high-caloric indulgence.